NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

 > **Note**
 >
 > Implementing ADV Bearer on iOS is not possible due to API limitations.
-The library is using *GATT Proxy protocol*, specified in the Bluetooth Mesh Profile 1.0.1, and requires a Node with Proxy functionality to relay messages to the mesh network.
+The library is using *GATT Proxy protocol*, specified in the Bluetooth Mesh Protocol 1.1, and requires a Node with Proxy feature to relay messages to the mesh network.

 ## Supported features